 Why Does This Recipe Work

 - This dish is packed with all the delicious flavors!
-Potatoes, eggplant, lamb mince, and cheese in one dish?
+Potatoes, eggplant, ground lamb, and cheese in one dish?
 That can only mean one thing: excellent delicious food to enjoy.

 - It is a freezer-friendly recipe.
 Don't worry about your leftovers because you can easily just freeze and reheat them when you want to get another serving the next day or so.